“I told you it wouldn’t work,” I quipped to my partner, Abi, after his first land investing sale fell through.

 Yes, we do use online notaries in many circumstances.

-If you are going to use an online notary, just be sure to give the county recorder a call to confirm that they accept electronic signatures.
+But if you are going to use an online notary, be sure to give the county recorder a call to confirm that they accept electronic signatures.

 How do you record a deed electronically?